 1. Is the roll-over trick bad for dogs?

 For most dogs, no. Rolling over is one of the most common tricks we humans teach our dogs.
 However, you may find that your dog won’t roll over, no matter how much coaxing you provide.
 Now, if a dog is stressed or feels like it’s unsafe to do so, the dog will not rollover.
 Many older dogs will not roll over as it can be uncomfortable; they may also have some type of health issue that could prevent them from rolling over.
 Overweight dogs do not like to roll over.
 Very rarely, dogs could pinch a nerve or hurt their legs while rolling over.
 If this has ever happened to your dog before, then you may not be able to teach your dog to roll over successfully.
 Overall, though, rolling over is safe for your dog.

 2. What tricks can I teach my dog?

-You can teach your dog many tricks that will actually bond you together closer than you imagined!
+Teaching your dog new commands may help you bond with him even more than you thought!
 You can teach him to sit, which is part of the roll-over process.
 You can teach your dog to play dead, or to go fetch, which involves more training than you might expect.
 Dogs can learn how to beg, which is often used to entertain friends (however, it is great for dogs to learn obedience and patience).